Taking Responsibility for Our Health by Doing a Seasonal CleanseSeptember 20, 2017

 — Dr. Robert E. Svoboda

-Even if we ate nothing but the healthiest foods that were right for our body type, we still live in a toxic world.
+Even if we eat nothing but the healthiest foods that are right for your body type, we still live in a toxic world.

 Pharmaceuticals find their way into our water supply, along with heavy metals and other impurities.

 Pollution rains down on us and on our food.

 Pesticides are being used at such alarming rates that they’re showing up in vitro.

 A lot of these toxic foreign substances take up residence in places in the body where, well, we just don’t want them.